weaviate/weaviate-io/developers/weaviate/search/generative.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.generative-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.generative.ts';

-Generative search, also know as "retrieval augmented generation" (RAG), is a multi-stage process.
-Weaviate passes search results and a prompt to a large language model (LLM).
-The LLM generates a new output based on that input.
+`Generative` search, also know as "Retrieval Augmented Generation" (RAG), is a multi-stage process.<br/>
+First Weaviate performs a query, then it passes the retrieved results and a prompt to a large language model (LLM), to generate a new output.

 <details>
   <summary>